 Naomi is a proud Yorkshire lass and former member of Leeds Youth Orchestra.
 During her studies she co-led the Cambridge University Musical Society first orchestra, and played for a semester with the Vienna University of Technology orchestra.
 She joined the Phil in 2005, and is currently the principal 2nd violin.
 When she’s not playing the violin, she runs the children’s club of Cambridge Presbyterian Church and works with some lovely colleagues at Cambridge University.
 She is currently trying to improve her Romanian language skills.

-Viola joined the Cambridge Philharmonic 5 years ago in the string section and took on the role of concert manager in 2018.
-She plays the violin and the viola (of course!) and apart from playing with the Phil, she also enjoys making music with other local orchestras in an around Cambridge, in particular with the Ely Sinfonia and the Ad-hoc orchestra.
-A German native (though increasingly losing her German speaking skills after having been in the UK for nearly 14 years), Viola gained a master’s degree in cultural studies and musicology at the University of Leipzig.
+Viola joined the Cambridge Philharmonic in 2013 as a member of the string section and took on the role of concert manager for the Society in 2018.
+She plays the violin and the viola (of course!) and apart from playing with the Cambridge Phil, she also enjoys making music with other local orchestras in an around Cambridge, in particular with the Ely Sinfonia and the Ad-hoc orchestra.
+A German native, Viola gained a master’s degree in cultural studies and musicology at the University of Leipzig.

 Anne was fortunate at school to have the opportunity to sing in the choir, madrigal group, light opera society and learn to play an instrument.
 There began her love of music and she has sung alto in choirs ever since.
 She loves opera and goes to performances whenever she can.
 She is a zoologist with a research degree in ecology and has worked in various areas of education throughout her professional life.
 She joined the Phil in 2011 and much enjoys the variety of music performed.
 She helps at concerts and was elected chorus representative in September 2015.